Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto is easily one of the best car apps around.
 It gives drives quick access to Google Maps, messaging apps, music apps, and other utilities quickly.
 It works two ways.
 The app can open on your device and work from a mount on your dashboard.
 Most modern cars have it built in, and you just connect your device to the car to put it on the car’s touch screen.
 In either case, it’s completely free and usually better than what car manufacturers offer.
-The only downside is that Android Auto isn’t included on a whole ton of vehicles yet.
-However, we expect that to change over the next few years.
+The only downside is that Android Auto isn’t available on older vehicles.
+You can also check out the best music players for Android Auto here.

 The CARFAX Car Care App is a car management app.
 That means you can keep an eye on a bunch of things.
 You can see all of your maintenance and repairs from the app.
 Additionally, the app alerts you when it’s time for additional maintenance or even to renew your registration.
 There is a mechanic search.
 It’s one of the better car apps to keep everything organized.